yukaizou2015/module-stats/_episodes/00-Introduction-to-module.md

 1. Statistical basis for reproducible neuroimaging
 2. Effect sizes and effect sizes variation
 3. Statistical power in neuroimaging and Statistical reproducibility: Positive predictive values
-4. P-hacking "How *not* To"
+4. P-hacking, file drawer effect
 5. Meta analyses in neuroimaging
-6. Statistical methods in available software
+6. [Statistical methods in available software]
-7. Machine learning and prediction
+7. [Machine learning and prediction]
 8. Culture and ethical aspects: last but certainly not least.

 [//]: # Will I be done in 3 days ?
 No.